EmpowHER/oass/README.md

-# Lets ROFL!
+# O_ass_
-RoflOAS is a library to help you to interact with OAS and their strange soap API.
+Oass is a library to help you to interact with OAS and its bizarre soap API.

 ## Installation
-    gem install roflmoas
+    gem install oass

 ## Configuration
-Add global configurations directly to the RoflmOAS module:
+Add global configurations directly to the Oass module:

-    RoflmOAS.configure do |config|
+    Oass.configure do |config|
       config.endpoint = "The wsdl endpoint"
       config.account  = "Your OAS account"
       config.username = "LOL"